stefantds/csvdecoder/README.md

 The behavior of the decoder can be configured by passing one of following options when creating the decoder:
 - Comma: the character that separates values.
 Default value is comma.
 - IgnoreHeaders: if set to true, the first line will be ignored.
 This is useful when the CSV file contains a header line.
-- IgnoreUnmatchingFields: if set to true, the number of records and scan targets are allowed to be different.
+- IgnoreUnmatchingFields: if set to true, the number of fields and scan targets are allowed to be different.
 By default, if they don't match exactly it will cause an error.

 ```golang
 	decoder, err := csvdecoder.NewWithConfig(file, csvdecoder.Config{Comma: ';', IgnoreHeaders: true})